National Register Doctoral Degree Guidelines

-- A doctoral degree in psychology from an APA/CPA accredited or ASPPB/National Register designated doctoral program in psychology.
+- A doctoral degree in psychology from a program that was APA/CPA accredited or ASPPB/National Register designated* at the time of graduation.

 EXCEPTIONS to APA/CPA Accreditation and ASPPB/National Register Designation: